develobing/v-min-height-class/README.md

 # v-min-height-class

-Vue Directive when a height of an element is less than some value
+A Vue directive that applies a class when an element's height is below a threshold.